 Essay 2: Discuss a time when you made an unpopular decision.
 What did you learn from the experience?
 (500 words or less, limited to one page)

-Leadership and innovation frequently the person in charge to take an unpopular position.
-Advocating change (innovating) is frequently unpopular.
-When have you done so?
-What did you learn that will improve your ability to spearhead change even when faced with opposition?
+Leadership and innovation frequently cause the person in charge to take an unpopular position.
+Advocating change (innovating) is frequently opposed.
+When have you faced such flack?
+What did you learn that will improve your ability to spearhead in the face of human headwinds?

 This is a pretty straightforward question and actually gives you a little room to go in a direction of your choosing, as long as you reveal how you innovated for your organization.
 You could start with the innovation or with the problem that propelled an innovative solution.
 Discuss some of the challenges you faced, how you resolved them, and ultimately the impact of your innovation.